microsoft/atlas-design/site/src/atomics/typography.md

 The typography scale is designed for great readability across the platform.
 This page covers the various classes available to modify text.

-## Font sizes
+## Font size

-There are two avenues for modifying font sizes in Atlas.
+There are two avenues for modifying font size in Atlas.

 #### Heading sizes